bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 As Adrex opened his closed eye, he could see the ball lay close, only a few feet away.

 *That wasn't long*, he thought to himself, as Yurgunn had started looking at the markings on the hourglass.
-She soon after joined in: "Let's say tha' was a starting point, shall we?"
+She soon after commented in: "Let's say tha' was a starting point, shall we?"

 Adrex leaned in to inspect the tube at its end.
 Sod covered the open end, and as he ran a finger over the edge of it, it felt a bit hotter than before at the very tip of it.
-*It should last another shot, for sure*, he thought to himself.
+*It should last another shot, for sure*.

 Adrex turned his head towards Yurgunn.
 "Well, they only get bigger from here, so lets see what happens.